Close

 Signing of the Anti-Corruption Initiative of World Economic Forum (WEF)

-In support of the initiative taken by WEF, the Company is a signatory to the ‘Commitment to Anti-Corruption' and is supporting the ‘Partnering Against Corruption-Principles for Countering Bribery' derived from Transparency International's Business Principles.
+Anti-Corruption' and is supporting the ‘Partnering Against Corruption-Principles for Countering Bribery' derived from Transparency International's Business Principles.
 This calls for a commitment to two fundamental actions, viz. a zero-tolerance policy towards bribery and the development of a practical and effective implementation programme.

 Adoption of the Confederation of Indian Industry (CII) Charters